Simon033/Automobile-Sales-Dash-Dashboard/README.md

 ## Objective

 The objective was to analyze historical trends in automobile sales during recession and non-recession periods.
 The goal is to provide insights into how the sales of XYZAutomotives, a company specializing in automotive sales, were affected during times of recession.
-My personal goal was to better understand recession periods and also demonstrate my dashboarding skills.

 ## Dashboard Components